The new Netgear Orbi RBKE960 series — currently available as a 3-pack Orbi RBKE963 — is a nice and large Wi-Fi 6E mesh box of mixed feelings.

 In other words, in the future, the only way you can manage your home network, powered by a Netgear router/mesh, is via either the Orbi or Nighthawk mobile app, which requires a Netgear login account.

 Other than that, the RBKE960, like the previous Orbis, has a few add-on premium features, including NETGEAR Armor.
 There will likely be even more paid options in the future.

 All of these add-ons require the mobile app to work.
-So if you put two and two together, the removal of web-based Remote Management is an ultimate move to force users into using the mobile app and all that implies.
+So if you put two and two together, the removal of web-based Remote Management is the ultimate move to force users into using the mobile app, and all that implies.

 Slightly more Wi-Fi settings, now with “IoT” SSID